UI design principles: hits and misses

 Imagine stumbling upon a familiar face in a foreign land.
 It’s comforting, isn’t it?
 The same goes for digital products.
 When users encounter familiar elements, they feel a sense of comfort and familiarity.
 This is the power of leveraging established conventions and patterns in UI design.

 By incorporating well-known design patterns, icons, and terminology, you’re essentially speaking your users’ language.
 It’s like offering them a warm cup of tea on a cold day.
-This familiarity reduces the learning curve, making it easier for users to navigate and interact with your product.
+This affordance reduces the learning curve, making it easier for users to navigate and interact with your product.

 Keep in mind that a familiar interface doesn’t mean a boring one.
 You can still create a unique and engaging experience while maintaining consistency with established design principles.
-By prioritizing familiarity you’re helping to foster a positive emotional connection with your users.

-However, incorporating familiarity requires careful consideration to avoid blending into the background.
+However, incorporating affordance requires careful consideration to avoid blending into the background.
 Designers must balance using familiar elements with innovating in a way that adds unique value to the product.
 The goal is to make interactions predictable and comfortable while still providing a distinct and effective user experience.

-Good example of familiarity
+Good example of affordance

-Familiarity means designing interfaces that align with users’ existing knowledge and expectations.
+Affordance means designing interfaces that align with users’ existing knowledge and expectations.
 Using familiar design elements makes the interface easier to use because the user doesn’t need to learn a new system—they already understand how things should work based on their past experiences.
 Consider a shopping cart feature in an e-commerce app:

 • Cart icon: The cart icon is a simple shopping cart or basket symbol, a widely recognized convention.